Learning Outcomes

 Sanctions for Breach and Relief from Sanctions

-- Evaluate all the circumstances, including the need for efficient litigation and compliance with rules.
+- Evaluate all the circumstances, including the need for efficient litigation at proportionate cost and to enforce compliance with rules and orders; promptness of the application and past conduct are highly relevant.

 Key Term: relief from sanctions